lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 }
 ```

-As a note, I am going to leave the normal radio buttons for debugging purposes.
+As a note, I am going to leave the standard radio buttons for debugging purposes.

 ![Radio buttons with a large circle between the labels.](./circle-radio-start.png)

 ## Add `:checked` styling in CSS

-If you've read my post on [keyboard accessible checkboxes](/blog/create-custom-keyboard-accesible-checkboxes) you know about the `:checked` pseudo class.
-First we need to put add an `::after` pseudo element on the label.
+If you've read my post on [keyboard accessible checkboxes](/blog/create-custom-keyboard-accesible-checkboxes) you know about the `:checked` pseudo-class.
+First, we need to put add an `::after` pseudo-element on the label.

 ```scss{18-27}
 input[type='radio'] {